 OSHA regulations (29 CFR 1910.1030(g)(2)) require training on the safe handling of human blood and other potentially infectious materials.
 This training is required prior to work in the lab with human tissues and must be repeated annually for all personnel with the potential for exposure to blood and other potentially infectious materials.
-Courses satisfying the regulatory requirements are taught by OEHS.
-Registration for these courses is available through the Research Administration Training Series (RATS) web site.
+Courses satisfying the regulatory requirements are taught by EHS.
+Registration for these courses is available through Bridge.